zeroruka/video-wallpaper-scripts/README.md

 ## Setwall script

 This script is used to cycle through wallpapers in `~/.config/video-wallpapers/wallpapers/` and set them as your wallpaper.
+It now supports mp4 and gif.

+Gif wallpapers are implemented using gifview and mp4 wallpapers are implemented using mplayer.
+I hope to implement html wallpapers in the future.

+Gifs must be optimized so that it is at your screen resolution, it will not auto stretch to your screen resolution!

 It is recommended to use this script with a keybind. (e.g. Super+Alt+W)